t-mart/timmart.in/_posts/2014-11-09-is-this-my-site.markdown

 </dl>

 But I have all that now with a certificate in place.
-So I can publish my PGP key and users can rest assured?
+So I can publish my PGP key and security-conscious users can rest assured they're getting the key they *think* they're getting?

 Wrong.